ManageIQ/manageiq-documentation/general_configuration/_topics/about.md

 ## About

-Click the question mark icon (![questionmark](../images/questionmark.png)) at the top right of the {{ site.data.product.title }} user interface to open a dropdown menu with links to {{ site.data.product.title }} documentation and the Red Hat Customer Portal, and for information about the current
+Click the question mark icon (![questionmark](../images/questionmark.png)) at the top right of the {{ site.data.product.title_short }} user interface to open a dropdown menu with links to {{ site.data.product.title_short }} documentation and the Red Hat Customer Portal, and for information about the current
 {{ site.data.product.title_short }} session.